devtoprated/propertytaxplus/README.md

 - Any context that needs to be exposed should be made accessible via the hook that wraps it

-## Importing DatePicker / RangePicker
-antd by default uses dayjs for its DatePicker / RangePicker, regardless its flexibility allows use to it with date-fns. see https://ant.design/docs/react/use-custom-date-library#use-date-fns, we also have support for this in our repo, I have a pushed a commit to develop, src/modules/common/components/DatePicker.tsx, Moving forward we need to use the `@/modules/common/components/DatePicker` instead of directly using the `import { DatePicker } from "antd";`

 ## react-query good practices
 - every useQuery should have the {loading, error} state handled
 - for useQuery avoid using onSuccess, onError callbacks,